Christmas Bird Counts

 Those who live in the count circle and have bird feeders can do a feeder watch and add their sightings to the count.
 CBC feeder watch instructions and a tally sheet can be obtained by contacting Medford Christmas Bird Count Coordinator Bob Hunter.

 ASHLAND CHRISTMAS BIRD COUNT – Dec.
 30, 2017

 The count circle is centered at the northwest corner of Emigrant Lake, so the count area includes both the northeastern slopes of Mount Ashland and the western slopes of the Cascades (as far east as Little Hyatt Lake).
 Also in the official area are the steep Siskiyou Mountain woodlands, extensive farmland-grassland-oak savannah habitats in the eastern

 section, and the entirety of the city of Ashland with its parks and gardens and riparian habitats.

 Birders who wish to count those birds that visit their backyard feeders are also encouraged to join the Ashland CBC lineup.

 Newcomers are always welcome to participate in this traditional citizen science effort.
-The Ashland Christmas Bird Count is coordinated by Carol Mockridge and John Bullock.
+The Ashland Christmas Bird Count is coordinated by Carol Mockridge and Emmalisa Whalley.
 To join a counting group or further information, contact Carol Mockridge.